29 min read

 Private Messaging for Buyer-Seller Communication

-Enable pre-purchase and post-purchase communication through BuddyBoss private messaging.
-Add a “Contact Vendor” link on vendor store pages that opens a BuddyBoss message thread.
+Enable pre-purchase and post-purchase communication through community private messaging.
+Add a “Contact Vendor” link on vendor store pages that opens a message thread.
 This keeps buyer-seller communication inside your platform rather than directing it to email, where you have no visibility into disputes or quality issues.
-Post-purchase messages – delivery confirmations, support requests, follow-up feedback – all living inside your community messaging system gives you the context to mediate disputes fairly and identify vendors who consistently deliver excellent or poor customer experiences.
+Post-purchase messages - delivery confirmations, support requests, follow-up feedback - living inside your community messaging system gives you the context to mediate disputes fairly and identify vendors who consistently deliver excellent or poor customer experiences.

 Commission and Revenue Models